internetarchive/fatcat/guide/src/style_guide.md

-Particular difficult issues in the context of a bibliographic database include the non-universal concept of "family" vs.  "given" names and their relationship to first and last names; the inclusion of honarary titles and other suffixes and prefixes to a name; the distinction between "prefered", "legal", and "bibliographic" names, or other situations where a person may not wish to be known under the name they are commonly refered to under; language and character set issues; and pseudonyms, anonymous publications, and fake personas (perhaps representing a group, like Bourbaki).
+Particular difficult issues in the context of a bibliographic database include the non-universal concept of "family" vs.  "given" names and their relationship to first and last names; the inclusion of honorary titles and other suffixes and prefixes to a name; the distinction between "preferred", "legal", and "bibliographic" names, or other situations where a person may not wish to be known under the name they are commonly referred to under; language and character set issues; and pseudonyms, anonymous publications, and fake personas (perhaps representing a group, like Bourbaki).

 The general guidance for Fatcat is to:

-- not be a "source of truth" for representing a persona or human being; ORCiD and Wikidata are better suited to this task
+- not be a "source of truth" for representing a persona or human being; ORCID and Wikidata are better suited to this task
 - represent author personas, not necessarily 1-to-1 with human beings
 - prioritize the concerns of a reader or researcher over that of the author
-- enable basic interoperability with external databases, file formats, schemas, and style gudies
+- enable basic interoperability with external databases, file formats, schemas, and style guides
 - when possible, respect the wishes of individuals

 The data model for the `creator` entity has three name fields:

 - `surname` and `given_name`: needed for "aligning" with external databases, and to export metadata to many standard formats
-- `display_name`: the "prefered" representation for display of the entire name, in the context of international attribution of authorship of a written work
+- `display_name`: the "preferred" representation for display of the entire name, in the context of international attribution of authorship of a written work

 Names to not necessarily need to expressed in a Latin character set, but also